if-schleife/snake-on-atmega2560/README.md

    1,8 Zoll SPI TFT-Display(ST7735) 128x160 V1.1

-Dont forget the include the Libaries used in that code.
+Dont forget to include the Libaries used in the code.

 Disclamer: